 - Maintain accurate and up to date financial records at all times.

-- Make sure your business never accepts cash in hand payments as these kinds of business practices can be used against you in family court proceedings which will ultimately result in a clear divide between business valuations;
+- Make sure your business never accepts cash-in-hand payments.
+This is due to the fact that these kinds of business practices can be used against you in family court proceedings.
+This could also lead to a clear divide between business valuations;

 - Consider entering into a Shareholders Agreement with your spouse.
 This will result in the husband and wife having to comply with the terms and conditions of the Shareholders Agreement with respect to valuing the business; transferring shares between shareholders; and forcing dispute resolution procedures to take place, prior to any court proceedings being initiated;